 About audit logs

-The audit log lists events triggered by activities that affect your enterprise within the current month and up to the previous six months.
+The audit log lists events triggered by activities that affect your enterprise within the last 180 days.
 The audit log retains Git events for seven days.

 By default, only events from the past three months are displayed.
 To view older events, you must specify a date range with the created